snowplow/snowbridge/docs/documentation/configuration/transformations/custom-scripts/javascript-configuration.md

 # Custom Javascript Script Configuration

+This section details how to configure the transformation, once a script is written.
+You can find a guide to creating the script itself in [the create a script section](./create-a-script.md).

+You can also find some complete example use cases in [the examples section](./examples/).

 The Custom Javascript Script transformation uses the [goja](https://pkg.go.dev/github.com/dop251/goja) embedded Javascript engine to run scripts upon the data.

 You can find a guide to writing the scripts themselves - and how the script interfaces with the application - [in the create a script page](./create-a-script.md).